yclas/guides/docs/Payment-set-up-payment-gateways.md

 **Heads Up!**  Authorize, Stripe, Paymill, 2checkout, Paysbuy, SecurePay, Robokassa, Paguelofacil and Bitpay are only available with premium themes and on all sites hosted at  [Yclas.com](https://yclas.com/)!

-Let’s first go through the payment settings we have here, of course you can access payment settings by logging into your admin panel  then go to  **Settings**  >  **Payment**  :
+Let’s first go through the payment settings we have here, of course you can access payment settings by logging into your admin panel  then go to  **Settings**  >  **Payments**  :

 -   **Payment Currency:**  Pick the currency you want to get paid with.
 Make sure that your chosen Payment Gateway supports that currency!
 -   **Featured ads:**  Turn On or Off the option to feature ad.